 • What to expect once you’ve decided on which service to use.

 UPS SurePost® and UPS Ground® Main Similarities and Differences

-Both of these services are meant to provide an economical shipping solution for smaller packages that don’t have the need for urgent delivery.
-The main difference between these two services is that UPS SurePost changes hands during the last leg of the journey to be delivered by USPS while UPS Ground packages are handled entirely by UPS.
+These services are meant to provide an economical shipping solution for smaller packages that don’t require urgent delivery.
+The main difference between these two services is that UPS SurePost changes hands during the last leg of the journey to be delivered by USPS, while UPS Ground packages are handled entirely by UPS.

 UPS SurePost is a collaborative shipping service between UPS and the United States Postal Service (USPS).
 It is designed to provide cost-effective shipping for lightweight packages that do not require fast delivery.
-The package is initially handled by UPS, but the final delivery is made by USPS, reaching the customer’s mailbox or P.O.
+UPS initially handles the package, but the final delivery is made by USPS, reaching the customer’s mailbox or P.O.
 Box.

 Pros of UPS SurePost:

 • Cost-Effective: UPS SurePost is a budget-friendly option for shipping lightweight items.
 Businesses can save on shipping costs compared to other UPS services, making it an attractive choice for small and medium-sized businesses.

 • Wide Coverage: UPS SurePost allows deliveries to residential addresses, including rural areas, which can be challenging for some courier services.
 The extensive network of USPS ensures that packages reach even remote locations.

 • Convenience: Customers do not need to be present during delivery, as packages are left in their mailboxes or P.O. boxes.
 This convenience can increase customer satisfaction and reduce the risk of missed deliveries.

 • Package Tracking: UPS SurePost offers package tracking, allowing businesses and customers to monitor the shipment’s progress throughout its journey, providing peace of mind and transparency.
 The same tracking number is used even after the package transfers hands from UPS to USPS.